Donders-Institute/bidscoin/docs/bidsapps.rst

     options:
-      -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
+      -h, --help            show this help message and exit -p LABEL [LABEL ...], --participant LABEL [LABEL ...]
                             Space separated list of sub-# identifiers to be processed (the sub-prefix can be left out).
-If not specified then all participants will be processed will be processed (default: None)
+If not specified then all participants will be processed (default: None)
-      -m MASKED, --masked MASKED
+      -m PATTERN, --masked PATTERN
                             Globlike search pattern (relative to the subject/session folder) to select additional (3D/4D) images from the same space that need to be masked with the same mask, e.g. 'fmap/*_phasediff'.
-NB: This option can only be used if pattern yields a single file per session (default: None) -o OUTPUT [OUTPUT ...], --output OUTPUT [OUTPUT ...]
+NB: This option can only be used if pattern yields a single file per session (default: None) -o DESTINATION [DESTINATION ...], --output DESTINATION [DESTINATION ...]
                             One or two output strings that determine where the skullstripped + additional masked images are saved.
-Each output string can be the name of a BIDS data type folder, such as 'anat', or of the derivatives folder, i.e.
+Each output string can be the name of a BIDS datatype folder, such as 'anat', or of the derivatives folder, i.e.
                             'derivatives' (default).
-If the output string is the same as the data type then the original images are replaced by the skullstripped images (default:
+If the output string is the same as the datatype then the original images are replaced by the skullstripped images (default:
                             None)
-      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False) -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and include at least one space character to prevent premature parsing) (default:)
+      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False) -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and include at least one space character to prevent premature parsing) (default:
-      -c, --cluster         Use the DRMAA library to submit the skullstrip jobs to a high-performance compute (HPC) cluster (default: False)
+                            )
-      -n NATIVESPEC, --nativespec NATIVESPEC
+      -c [SPECS], --cluster [SPECS]
-                            Opaque DRMAA argument with native specifications for submitting skullstrip jobs to the HPC cluster (NB: Use quotes and include at least one space character to prevent premature parsing) (default: -l walltime=0:05:00,mem=8gb)
+                            Use the DRMAA library to submit the skullstrip jobs to a high-performance compute (HPC) cluster.
+You can add an opaque DRMAA argument with native specifications for your HPC resource manager (NB: Use quotes and include at least one space character to prevent premature parsing -- see examples) (default: None)

     examples:
       skullstrip myproject/bids anat/*_T1w*